webarion/_GUIRegisterMsg/README.md

 ### User methods ###
 - `_GUIRegisterMsg` - Registers a function for Windows known messages.
 Multiple functions can be registered
+- `_GUIUnRegisterMsg` - Releases the previously associated function from the message
 - `_Get_GUIRegisterMsg` - Use to view registered messages, functions and the order of their execution
 ----------

 ## О БИБЛИОТЕКЕ ##